DSC-TechLead/nusdevs-backend/readme.md

 #### Running Prisma Locally

-First run `docker compose up -d` to run the postgres container on port 5432.
+First open docker locally and do `docker compose up -d` to run the postgres container on port 5432.

 See `package.json` file for specific commands.